Natural Family Planning as a Means of Preventing Pregnancy

 Natural family planning methods require varying levels of training and technology to use correctly.
 For calendar-based methods, women may use a physical calendar or CycleBeads to track the days of their menstrual cycle.
 However, most methods now have mobile apps, including iCycleBeads.
 Some apps simply make it easier for women to log their biological fertility markers online.
 For example, Kindara, a fertility awareness app, even syncs with its own Bluetooth-enabled BBT thermometer, called the Wink, to track a woman’s temperature throughout her cycle.
 Other apps actually interpret these data to predict a women’s daily risk of pregnancy.
 Cycle Technologies, in partnership with the Institute for Reproductive Health at Georgetown University, is a prominent developer of natural family planning methods and mobile apps, including CycleBeads, the 2Day Method, and Dynamic Optimal Timing (DOT).
 DOT is currently undergoing an extensive efficacy study with funding from US Agency for International Development (USAID), with results expected in fall 2018.

 Mobile health apps that are not considered medical devices do not require FDA approval for promotion and use in the United States.6 Certain medical devices such as the Kindara Wink are classified as exempt from FDA review but must comply with general controls including registering with the FDA.
 No mobile health app has been approved by the FDA as a contraceptive device.
 One app, Natural Cycles, was certified in the EU as a contraceptive device in 2017, the first app to gain government approval.
 It operates by tracking a woman’s temperature and identifying the days on which women should use protection or abstain from sex.
 Recently, Natural Cycles has come under scrutiny.
-Less than a year after its certification by the EU health agency, a Swedish hospital reported that 37 out of 668 women seeking abortions there between September and December 2017 had used Natural Cycles as their primary contraceptive method.7 This app has not yet been released in the United States; however, the company has applied for FDA approval as a medical device for contraception.
+Less than a year after its certification by the EU health agency, a Swedish hospital reported that 37 out of 668 women seeking abortions there between September and December 2017 had used Natural Cycles as their primary contraceptive method.7 Nonetheless, in August 2018, this app was approved as a medical device by the FDA for use in the United States among women 18 years and older.

 FABMs that track multiple signs of fertility sometimes require training with a licensed provider.
 There are organizations, many of them religiously-affiliated, dedicated to teaching and promoting these methods of natural family planning, such as the Couple to Couple League.
 Some of these groups have also developed their own model of natural family planning, such as the Creighton Model Fertilitycare System (CrMS), Sensiplan, and the Marquette Model, although these brands still rely on some variation or combination of temperature, cervical mucus, hormone, and cervical position tracking.